andrianaimisa/mgritts.github.io/_posts/2016-06-16-non-standard-evaluation.md

   - data manipulation
 ---

 All the functions in `dplyr` (and many of the packages in the "hadleyverse") use Non Standard Evaluation (NSE).
-NSE is extremely handy and reduces the amount of typing.
+NSE is extremely handy and generally reduces the amount of typing required.
 However functions that use NSE aren't always intuitive to use. <!--more-->I mostly run into this issue when using `dplyr` in a Shiny applications.
 Most recently I've run into this issue attempting to dynamically filter a `data.frame` on different columns.
 This [gist][1] has a sample of the data I'm working with.

 In base R filtering a `data.frame` is fairly straight forward.
 However a fairly intuitive attempt to use `dplyr::filter` doesn't work, instead returning an empty `data.frame`.